Toward Metaphor-Fluid Conversation Design for Voice User Interfaces: Study 2: Comparing Metaphor-Fluid VUI to a Default VUI

 \subsubsection{Designing for Voice}

-The audio clips for this study were generated using the text-to-speech (TTS) software, Speechify.\footnote{\url{https://speechify.com/}} Speechify was chosen for its ability to produce realistic synthetic conversations using multiple voices, which aligned with the study's design requirements.
-While an initial approach considered employing a human voice actor for the user's role and reserving TTS exclusively for the VUI, pilot testing revealed challenges in maintaining a consistent pitch and tone with the human voice across the experimental conditions.
-These inconsistencies risked introducing confounding variables, as prior research, such as Dubiel et al.~\cite{dubiel2024impact,dubiel2020persuasive}, has shown that subtle differences in vocal characteristics can significantly affect user perceptions.
-Consequently, we opted to use synthetic voices for both the user and the VUI.
+The audio clips were generated using the text-to-speech (TTS) software Speechify.\footnote{\url{https://speechify.com/}} We selected Speechify for its ability to produce realistic synthetic dialogue across multiple voices, enabling consistent control over vocal parameters.
+Although we initially considered using a human voice actor for the user and reserving TTS for the VUI, pilot testing revealed difficulties in maintaining consistent pitch and tone across conditions.
+Given evidence that subtle vocal variations can significantly influence user perception \cite{dubiel2024impact,dubiel2020persuasive}, we opted to use synthetic voices for both roles to minimize confounds.

-In choosing the synthetic voices, we aimed to align with gender representation norms observed in commercial VUIs, such as Siri and Alexa, which often use female-sounding voices~\cite{curry2020conversational}.
-To ensure a clear auditory distinction between the VUI and the user, we assigned a female-sounding voice to the VUI and a male-sounding voice to the user.
-This decision was informed by literature suggesting that voice gender may influence user perception~\cite{Kuzminykh_Sun_Govindaraju_Avery_Lank_2020}.
-To further mitigate biases associated with the VUI's identity, we named the VUI `Z,' a neutral name devoid of gender or racial connotations, to minimize confounding effects on the study's outcomes \cite{Desai_Dubiel_Leiva_2024}.
-For consistency across all experimental conditions, we used Speechify's synthetic male voice "Guy" for the user, setting the tone to "chat" to enhance the voice's human-like qualities.
-For the VUI, we selected the female voice "Aria" with a neutral tone setting of "none."
-All other parameters, such as speech rate, speed, and volume, were standardized at zero percent modifications to ensure uniformity.
+To align with conventions in commercial VUIs, which frequently employ female-sounding voices \cite{curry2020conversational}, we assigned a female-sounding voice to the VUI and a male-sounding voice to the user.
+Prior work suggests that voice gender may shape user evaluations \cite{Kuzminykh_Sun_Govindaraju_Avery_Lank_2020}; accordingly, we maintained a clear auditory distinction between the two roles.
+The VUI was named “Z,” a deliberately neutral label chosen to avoid gendered or racial connotations \cite{Desai_Dubiel_Leiva_2024}.
+Across conditions, we used Speechify’s synthetic male voice “Guy” (tone: “chat”) for the user and the female voice “Aria” (tone: “none”) for the VUI.
+All additional parameters, including speech rate, speed, and volume, were held constant.